aaron-schroeder/heartandsole/README.md

 All of the activities in the table above were recorded with autopause enabled, so they don't highlight any differences in how each platform handles long periods of inactivity.
-To test this I recorded a ride with autopause disabled, and then used fitanalysis to analyze it in two ways: detecting and removing periods of inactivity (the default for fitanalysis), and leaving the data as-is.
+To test this Michael recorded a ride with autopause disabled, and then used fitanalysis to analyze it in two ways: detecting and removing periods of inactivity (the default for fitanalysis), and leaving the data as-is.
 This activity includes a 2-minute period of inactivity, in addition to shorter